The Medium Is the Mirage

 "8 Habits That Made Me a Millionaire by 30 as a Lonely Woman."

-The MissBliss Manipulation Playbook
+The MissBliss Playbook

 Manufactured Urgency